RahulSinghPundir/Auto-Image-Captioning/README.md

 The project utilizes the capabilities of Keras and TensorFlow to implement and train the encoder-decoder architecture.
 By leveraging these powerful deep learning frameworks, we can efficiently process and train the models, enabling them to learn and generate high-quality image captions.

-Overall,this project demonstrates the effectiveness of combining the InceptionV3 encoder and the Transformer decoder in an image captioning system.
+Overall, this project demonstrates the effectiveness of combining the InceptionV3 encoder and the Transformer decoder in an image captioning system.
 The utilization of Keras and TensorFlow provides a robust and efficient implementation framework, enabling the generation of accurate and meaningful captions for a wide range of images. write this in one line